kostasrazgkelis/API_rest_request_parsing/README.md

 This is a basic Restful API program based on a tutorial.

-This code is based from the tutoriral this youtube channel: https://www.youtube.com/watch?v=GMppyAPbLYk&ab_channel=TechWithTim
+This code was produced with the help from the tutorial of this youtube channel: https://www.youtube.com/watch?v=GMppyAPbLYk&ab_channel=TechWithTim

 the credits goes to the owner of the turorial video